UPDATED MAY 12, 2025

 Growing up in the 70s and 80s

-I was born in 1975, which makes me Generation X.
+I was born in the mid 1970s, which makes me Generation X.

 For my generation, new home technology was a thing of wonder.
-Something that’s improved and evolved with us over the years.
+But it was also incredibly slow and clunky.

 The arrival of the internet

-Today’s children will never know what it’s like to use the internet on a painfully slow dial-up connection and have to wait minutes for a picture to load.
-Or to be restricted to 10-minute sessions because “every minute is costing us money” and “other people need to use the phone”.
+Today’s young people will never know what it’s like to use the internet on a painfully slow dial-up connection and have to wait minutes for a picture to load.
+Or to be restricted to 10-minute sessions because every minute is costing us money and other people need to use the phone.

 They’ll never understand the pain of using Windows ‘95 with its ridiculous error messages and blue screen of death.
 How it could crash for no reason at all, losing all your hard work and taking 20 long minutes to reboot.